 How do you create a clear and compelling business story that makes your business stand out?

-You need a business message that sticks.
+You need a business message (brand story) that sticks.

 In this Chapter, you’ll learn how to write good business stories.
 Plus, there are a few things you MUST get right – read on to use them in your business.